Folie-a-Deuxx/Folie-a-Deuxx/README.md

 Crazy?
 I was crazy once, They locked me in a room, a rubber room, a rubber room with rats, and rats make me crazy.

+I go by Bone, Aurora or Sha heh

 I love my wife

 <!--